DPDK/dpdk/doc/guides/prog_guide/kernel_nic_interface.rst

-    *   Net functionality provided by implementing several operations such as netdev_ops, header_ops, ethtool_ops that are defined by struct net_device, including support for Intel® DPDK mbufs and FIFOs.
+    *   Net functionality provided by implementing several operations such as netdev_ops, header_ops, ethtool_ops that are defined by struct net_device, including support for DPDK mbufs and FIFOs.

     *   The interface name is provided from userspace.